0w0Demonic/AquaHotkey/docs/Builtins/about-function-chaining.md

 ### Using ByRef

 Using ByRef parameters reduces overhead, because the variable is passed *by *reference instead.
-Using the approach in the example below, no unneccessary string copies are made:
+Using the approach in the example below, no unnecessary string copies are made:

 ```ahk